dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 ## Build Your Barcode Scanner App

-Now you will learn how to create a simple barcode scanner using Dynamsoft Capture Vision SDK.
+Let's now walk through the steps needed in order to create a simple barcode scanning React Native project using the Dynamsoft Capture Vision SDK.

->Note: You can get the full source code of a similar project:  [Barcode Reader Simple Sample](https://github.com/Dynamsoft/capture-vision-react-native-samples/tree/main/BarcodeReaderSimpleSample)
+>Note: If you would like the full source code of the sample that we will walk through, please visit:  [Barcode Reader Simple Sample](https://github.com/Dynamsoft/capture-vision-react-native-samples/tree/main/BarcodeReaderSimpleSample)

 ### Set up Development Environment